 MoDOT customer service representatives continue to provide excellent customer service to MoDOT's customers.
-Based on 1,398 surveys, 98.1 percent of customers felt they were responded to quickly; 99.4 percent felt they were treated courteously and 98.9 percent felt the response they received was understandable.
+Based on 2,595 surveys, 97.4 percent of customers felt they were responded to quickly; 99 percent felt they were treated courteously and 98.2 percent felt the response they received was understandable.
+Of concern is the number of surveys taken, which has dramatically declined in the past year.